-R RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 8: Remunerate fairly and responsibly т he Board a) have a (i) (ii) and dis (iii) the charter of the committee; PARTIALLY (a) During the Reporting Period the company established a Remuneration & Nomination Committee with all Board members being involved, and non-executive director Yeo Zhui Pei, who is not independent, nominated to Chair the Committee.
+RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Principle 8: Remunerate fairly and responsibly Recommendation 8.1 The Board of a listed entity should: (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+PARTIALLY (a) During the Reporting Period the company established a Remuneration & Nomination Committee with all Board members being involved, and non-executive director Yeo Zhui Pei, who is not independent, nominated to Chair the Committee.
 A copy of the Company's Remuneration & Nomination Committee Charter, which is part of the Company's Corporate Governance Plan, is available on the Company's website.
 The Charter requires (where possible) that the Committee shall consist of not less than three members with a majority of members independent non-executive Director, with any director to be appointed as Chair.
-The qualifications of directors and number of meetings held and (t and t the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or we not have a remuneration committee, disclose that fact the processes it employs for setting the level and osition of remuneration for Directors and senior executives ensuring that such remuneration is appropriate and not sive. attended by directors is provided in the Company's annual report.
+The qualifications of directors and number of meetings held and attended by directors is provided in the Company's annual report.
 Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives and ensure that the different roles and responsibilities of non-executive Directors compared to executive Directors and other senior executives are reflected in the level and composition of their remuneration.
 YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed in its Annual Report.